thebigfilecom/thebigfile-com-dev/blog/features/new-webassembly-instumentation.md

 The high-level idea of the old instrumentation algorithm is to detect “straight-line code” ([basic block](https://en.wikipedia.org/wiki/Basic_block)) and inject a few Wasm instructions to update the instruction counter at the beginning of each basic block.
 For reentrant blocks, such as functions and loops, the algorithm also adds a check for the out-of-instructions condition.

-The old instrumentation algorithm was written before the Internet Computer Genesis, as there was no other way to measure the fuel/gas at the time.
+The old instrumentation algorithm was written before the BigFile Genesis, as there was no other way to measure the fuel/gas at the time.

 ## Problematic cases